Children Left Behind

 A: What unique concerns exist for immigrant children?

 Larson: There is a lot of trauma and adversity in the population — either interpersonal violence or loss of parents or other people in their lives.
-It can definitely play a role: Trauma can impact attention; anxiety and depression can impact behavior.
+It can definitely play a role: Trauma can impact attention; anxiety and mood disorder can impact behavior.
 In little kids, it’s hard to tell the difference — they might not have the ability to express what’s going on.

 A: What’s happening in schools that increases this disparity?